Torngat Mountains National Park: Inuit

 The Torngat Mountains National Park is part of the Nunatsiavut region and is co-run by both the Canadian government and the Nunatsiavut government.
 This means that both powers must share the upkeep and management, as well as the resources it provides.
 Torngat Mountains was known as a park reserve since 2005, but became a national park on July 10, 2008, after the Land Claim Agreement came into legal effect.
 When the LILCA was signed, they also signed the Park Impacts and Benefits Agreement (PIBA).
-This agreement details the Inuit importance for the park's natural land and ecosystems and sees that it will be honoured.
-The mountains are a very spiritual place for the Inuit and many would journey there seeking guidance from "spirit helpers".
-The name Torngat actually comes from the Inuktitut word Tongait, meaning "place of spirits".
+This agreement details the Inuit importance for the park's natural land and ecosystems and says that it will be honoured.
+The mountains are a spiritual place for Inuit and many would journey there seeking guidance from "spirit helpers".
+The name Torngat comes from the Inuktitut word Tongait, meaning "place of spirits".

 Fauna

-Torngat mountains, home to the Inuit in Canada, are also lands and resources for diverse species.
-Caribou, polar bears and arctic hares are some of the animals found in the area along with bird species and wolves.
+Torngat mountains, home to the Nunatsiavut Inuit in Canada, are also lands and resources for diverse species.
+Caribou, polar bears and Arctic hares are some of the animals found in the area along with bird species and wolves.
 Caribou and wolves are in a prey-predator relationship and caribou depend on lichen in the winter.
-Parks Canada Agency found some seals (i.e., ringed seals, hooded seals, harp seals, harbour seals, etc.) and whales swimming along the coast of the Torngat Mountains.
-Four different climatic regions (i.e., mountain alpine climate, coastal fjords and headlands climate, southern interior valleys climate, and arctic flora) across the Torngat Mountains create ideal environments for various species to live.
+Parks Canada found some seals (i.e., ringed seals, hooded seals, harp seals, harbour seals, etc.) and whales swimming along the coast of the Torngat Mountains.
+Four different climatic regions (i.e., mountain alpine climate, coastal fjords and headlands climate, southern interior valleys climate, and Arctic flora) across the Torngat Mountains create ideal environments for various species to live.